ā¬

 I also honor the truth that ever since the John Muir Trail, when I see a path toward growth, I step onto it.
 Sometimes years go by when I donāt see one, but eventuallyāIāve discoveredāone always appears.
 And Iāve been good about following it when it does.

 Maybe thatās what the JMT gave me above all else: the experience of a new and beautiful trail that took me places I hadnāt imagined.
 Following one such trail taught me to watch for others.
 When, in a time of crisis as I transitioned from middle age to adulthood, the idea of Mindful Biology formed, I knew it could be salvational.
-It became the path that saved my life and brought meaning to my entire history, including my hike of the John Muir Trail, way back at age sixteen.
+It became the path that saved my life and lent coherent meaning to my entire history.

 Ā